Seravo/wp-vagrant/README.md

 ## Todo

-### Better box packaging

-Vagrant docs say that it is possible to [include provisioning scripts in a box](https://docs.vagrantup.com/v2/cli/package.html)

 It would be cool to include ansible scripts which would generate:
 * .ssh/config (for easier logging into production)
 * download production db with details from config.yml
-* enable